Conway group Co3: History and properties

 The Schur multiplier and the outer automorphism group are both trivial.

 Representations

-Co3 acts on the unique 23-dimensional even lattice of determinant 4 with no roots, given by the orthogonal complement of a norm 4 vector of the Leech lattice.
+Co3 acts on a 23-dimensional even lattice with no roots, given by the orthogonal complement of a norm 6 vector of the Leech lattice.
 This gives 23-dimensional representations over any field; over fields of characteristic 2 or 3 this can be reduced to a 22-dimensional faithful representation.

 Co3 has a doubly transitive permutation representation on 276 points.